moorl/MoorlDocs/docs-source/plugin/MoorlMagazine/index.en.md

 All posts, categories and comments are now automatically transferred to your shop via the scheduled task!

 You need a sufficient PHP configuration for the automatic import.
-The value 'max_execution_time' in PHP should be 600 seconds.
+The value `max_execution_time` in PHP should be 600 seconds.

 !!! note